Henry Martyn Field (minister): Personal life

 Field married Mlle.
-Henriette Deluzy-Desportes, the one-time governess to the ill-fated Charles de Choiseul-Praslin, Duc de Praslin whose murder of his wife Fanny (daughter of Marshal Horace Sebastiani) and apparent suicide help set off the events leading to the overthrow of King Louis Philippe's reign in 1848.
+Henriette Deluzy-Desportes, the one-time governess to the ill-fated Charles de Choiseul-Praslin, Duc de Praslin whose murder of his wife Fanny (daughter of Marshal Horace Sebastiani) and apparent suicide help set off the events leading to the overthrow of King Louis Philippe I's reign in 1848.
 The marriage of Henry and Henrietta was a successful one.

 While living in Gramercy Park, New York City, the Fields entertained a large group of friends who were eminent in art and literature, like Eastman Johnson.
 Samuel Morse, Harriet Beecher Stowe, Fanny Kemble, and William Cullen Bryant regularly attended their salon in Gramercy Park.

 Henrietta died in 1875 in New York City.
 He went on a tour around the world for 15 months.
 Upon his return, he married Miss Frances E. Dwight in Stockbridge at his country home, Windmore-on-the-Hill.
 He spent the last years of his life in retirement at Stockbridge, where he wrote biographies about his brothers.
 He died at his home there on January 26, 1907.